PycWB/pycwb/docs/source/tutorial_search.rst

     tf_maps, nRMS_list = data_conditioning(config, data)

-Next, it will select the pixels and do the clustering with :py:func:`pycwb.modules.coherence.coherence` and :py:func:`pycwb.modules.super_cluster.supercluster`.
+Next, it will select the pixels and do the clustering with :py:func:`pycwb.modules.coherence_root.coherence` and :py:func:`pycwb.modules.super_cluster_native.supercluster`.
 The output is a list of :py:class:`.Cluster` objects.

 .. code-block:: python

-    from pycwb.modules.coherence import coherence
+    from pycwb.modules.coherence_root import coherence
-    from pycwb.modules.super_cluster import supercluster
+    from pycwb.modules.super_cluster_native import supercluster

     fragment_clusters = coherence(config, tf_maps, nRMS_list)

     pwc_list = supercluster(config, network, fragment_clusters, tf_maps)

-Finally, it will do the likelihood analysis with :py:func:`pycwb.modules.likelihood.likelihood`.
+Finally, it will do the likelihood analysis with :py:func:`pycwb.modules.likelihood_root.likelihood`.
 The output is a list of :py:class:`.Event` objects containing the statistics of each event from the likelihood analysis. and a list of :py:class:`.Cluster` objects which contains the more detailed statistics of each pixels.
 The clusters and events will be saved in the output folder.
 The catalog file will be updated with the new events.

 .. code-block:: python

-    from pycwb.modules.likelihood import likelihood, save_likelihood_data
+    from pycwb.modules.likelihood_root import likelihood, save_likelihood_data
     from pycwb.modules.catalog import add_events_to_catalog

     events, clusters = likelihood(config, network, pwc_list)